playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-error-handling/index.md

 	standalone: true,
 	template: ` <p>Hello, world!</p> `,
 })
-export class AppComponent implements OnInit {
+class AppComponent implements OnInit {
 	// Will not prevent `Hello, world!` from showing ngOnInit() {
 		throw new Error("Error in constructor");